jaloughrey/Gravitational-Wave-Signals/Grav wave signals/CA2-Copy1.md

 Plot 4 shows a close match between the by eye estimated parameters and the observed waveform.
-This serves to validate my estimates to reasonable accuracy.

 I created plots 1 and 2 to explore how changing the mass and distance parameters effect the scaled waveform.
 <br>
 Plot 1 is changing distance with a constant mass.
 This plot shows a larger distance reduces the amplitude of the strain, which is expected from the equation for scaled strain displayed in question 1.
 <br>
 In plot 2 the mass is changed with a constant distance.
 Our equations show both the scaled time and strain depend on mass.
 Due to this a M-D degeneracy arises where different combinations of M and D can result in simular strain amplitudes and hence simular waveforms.
-This can make it challenging to estimate these parameters using the "by eye" method leading to the large uncertainties.
+This can make it challenging to estimate these parameters using the "by eye" method leading to the large uncertainties, hence the need for a more robust method.

 ***

-## Part E - Estimating the total mass using MCMC [75 marks]
+## Part E - Estimating the total mass using MCMC

-**Answer:**

-#### Question 1:
+#### Part 1:
 Use MCMC to sample the total mass and distance to find the “best values”.

-##### Solution:

 The Markov-Chain Monte Carlo (MCMC) method has many uses, one of which is to fit models to data.
 This works by comparing generated template models against the observed data.
 In our case models will be generated by the mass and distance parameters using our function created in part D, we can sample from this set of parameters to produce best fit models for our data.